What Your Favorite Emoji Really Mean

 But beyond metaphorical meanings, there are also the emoji that we think mean one thing, but were actually intended for other uses.
 The peace sign?
 Nope, it isn't actually a peace sign.
 The angry face blowing steam?
 Nope, it isn't actually angry.

-Click through to see 29 of the most surprising meanings behind your favorite emoji — including some of the new 2019 emojis.
+Click through to see over 30 of the most surprising meanings behind your favorite emoji — including some of the new 2019 emojis.
 If your mind is blown, you'll definitely want to check out the full dictionary here.

 This article was originally published on August 16, 2016 at 5:20 p.m.